BUNMI5-design/data-analytics-capstone-project/README.md

 - Generate insights to support business decisions

 ## Key Insights
-- Identified performance trends across categories
+- Sales performance varied significantly across categories
-- Highlighted areas of improvement and growth
+- Certain segments consistently outperformed others
-- Presented findings in a clear and structured format
+- Data trends revealed opportunities for improvement and growth

 ## Conclusion
 This project showcases my ability to work with data from start to finish, including data cleaning, analysis, and interpretation of results.